Triston Casas Player Props: Red Sox vs. Rangers

-Triston Casas -- batting .286 in his past 10 games -- will be in action for the Boston Red Sox against the Texas Rangers, with Dane Dunning on the mound, on July 4 at 1:35 PM ET.
+Triston Casas -- with an on-base percentage of .273 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the Texas Rangers, with Jon Gray on the mound, on July 5 at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-5) against the Blue Jays.
+He had a hitless showing in his previous game (0-for-3) against the Rangers.

 Triston Casas Game Info & Props vs. the Rangers